dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Homework 1.md

 5. **Grasp Planning and Optimizations**: Grasp choice and motion planning algorithms are currently slow and require offline computations, making real-time autonomous manipulation challenging (Page 5).
 6. **Hardware Limitations**: Actuators are often not sufficiently small, lightweight, or backdrivable for dexterous manipulation.
 Sensor technology, crucial for feedback, is still inadequate in many aspects (Page 7).
 7. **Software Complexity**: The mathematical complexity, particularly in 3D rolling and sliding manipulations, poses significant challenges in developing effective control algorithms (Page 8).
+#### Limitations
+- Lack of adequate tactile sensing.

+#### Solved Problems
+- Kinematic/Dynamic model based manipulation in controlled environments
+- Grasp Jacobian calculates the required fingertip forces from the desired wrench term to the object, while Hand Jacobian maps the relationship between the contact force of the fingertip and joint torques.
+Moreover, Jacobian can provide kinematic relationship regarding joint velocities, fingertip Cartesian velocity, and object Cartesian velocity.
+- Planning can involve understanding of the reachability, workspace governed by kinematics and contacts, and regrasping to generate serial motions to manipulate an object.

 #### Assumptions
 - The rolling and sliding problems are assumed to be pure rolling in the contact plane.